docker-hy/docker-hy.github.io/pages/part1/section-6.md

 Go to <https://hub.docker.com/> to create an account.
 You can configure docker hub to build your images for you, but using `push` works as well.

 Let's publish the youtube-dl image.
 Log in and navigate to your [dashboard](https://hub.docker.com/) and press Create Repository.
 The namespace can be either your personal account or an organization account.
 For now, let's stick to personal accounts and write something descriptive such as youtube-dl to repository name.
-We'll need to remember it in part 2.
+We will need to remember it in part 2.

-Set visibility to public.
+Set visibility to *public*.

 And the last thing we need is to authenticate our push by logging in: